Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Comparing Bayesian, quasi-Newton, and conjugate-gradient optimizers with noise-free gradients

-The Bayesian and quasi-Newton optimizers are able to reduce the objective below $10^{-5}$ and reduce the optimality 10 orders of magnitude for all values of $n_d$ that were considered for the quadratic and bowl test cases.
+The MATLAB, and SciPy optimizers are able to reduce the objective below $10^{-5}$ and reduce the optimality 10 orders of magnitude for all values of $n_d$ that were considered for the quadratic and bowl test cases.
 This is also the case for Rosenbrock function with $a=1$, but not for $a=100$.
 The number of times that the optimizers were able to achieve the convergence criteria for the $a=100$ Rosenbrock function is indicated in \Table{Table_optz_tol_Rosenbrock_a100}.
-The SciPy trust-constr optimizer achieved the desired tolerance the most often out of all of the optimizers; 25 out of the 30 optimization runs.
-The Bayesian and MATLAB optimizers both did so for 24 runs and the SciPy SLSQP optimizer only did so 20 times.
+The SciPy BFGS and CG optimizers achieved the desired tolerance the most often out of all of the optimizers, around 90\% of the time.
+The Bayesian and MATLAB optimizers both did so around 80\% of the time.
 In general, all of the optimizers achieved the 10-order reduction in the optimality in all cases, but occasionally did so without converging to the minimum, \ie achieving an objective value below $10^{-5}$.
 In these cases, the optimizers found the valley of the Rosenbrock function, which can be seen in \Eq{Fig_BoTestCases_Rosen_a100_zoomT}, but were not able to traverse this valley to the minimum.
 The valley of the $a=100$ Rosenbrock function has steep walls with a nearly flat bottom, which makes minimizing this function challenging and causes optimizers to stall.

 The results in this section demonstrate that quasi-Newton optimizers require fewer iterations to achieve deep convergence of the optimality for the quadratic test case, which is a problem that they are ideally suited to solve.
 For test cases that are bowl shaped and resemble quadratic functions, the Bayesian optimizer is competitive with quasi-Newton optimizers.
-For more complicated functions, such as the Rosenbrock function with $a=100$, the Bayesian optimizer was shown to be as robust as the quasi-Newton optimizers at finding the minimum while being able to do so with significantly fewer iterations and hence function evaluations.
+For more complicated functions, such as the Rosenbrock function with $a=100$, the Bayesian optimizer was shown to be as robust as the quasi-Newton optimizers at finding the minimum while being able to do so with significantly fewer iterations and hence function evaluations, especially compared to the SciPy CG optimizer.